MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-object-fundamentals.md

 - [Logical network](network-logical.md)

-  Logical objects that mirror your physicals networks.
+  Logical objects that mirror your physical networks.

   >[!NOTE]
   > The logical network type terminologies (One connected, Independent and Virtualized) are changed for VMM 2019 UR1.